citrus/green_eggs_and_spam/README.md

 	     = anti_spam_form, "What color is this piece of bacon?" # the optional argument is your custom question

 		  = f.submit 'send'

+Customization:

+So you're using `.gif`'s or you don't want the images stored in `/images/antispam`.
+Here's some available options for the form helper.

+    {
+      :alt => 'AntiSpam Image',
+      :class => 'antispam-image',
+      :path => '/images/antispam',
+      :extension => 'jpg'
+    }

 License